velcosmar/japanesecarslive/README.md

 # How To Access

-go to www.japanese-cars.rf.gd or www.velcosmar.rf.gd (www.japanese-cars.live) in your web browser.
+go to www.japanese-cars.live (another links: www.japanese-cars.rf.gd or www.velcosmar.rf.gd) in your web browser.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.